Cosmetic Dentistry’s Earlier Origins

 Be it right or wrong, having a nice smile seems to have become increasingly important in a world heavily dominated by social media.
 The good news is that certain cosmetic dentistry treatments such as dental bonding can dramatically improve issues such as gapped, chipped or cracked teeth and more.
 Though not as durable as ceramic restorations, bonding is a quick and affordable option for improving a smile.

 These are just of few of the many exciting developments in cosmetic dentistry.

 Would you like to improve your smile?
-Dr. Siegel has been for practicing for 25 years and always uses the latest technology and tools.
+Dr. Siegel has been for practicing for over 35 years and always uses the latest technology and tools.
 Having trained at the prestigious Las Vegas Institute of Advanced Dental Studies, where he earned the title of Master Aesthetic Dentist, Dr. Siegel is highly skilled when it comes to helping you achieve the smile you want.

 Please call (610) 272-0828 today for an appointment with cosmetic dentist Dr. Ken Siegel at Dental Excellence of Blue Bell.